-We have taken a look at some of the strangest:
+As it is Friday the 13th, we have taken a look at some of the most unusual.

 Friday is considered to be a deeply unlucky day amongst sailors, so much so that it is taboo to set sail on a Friday for fear of this bringing bad luck upon the crew.

 The reason for this is thought to be because Jesus’ crucifixion took place on a Friday.

 Similarly, it was considered unlucky to begin a voyage on the first Monday in April because it is believed that this was the birthday of Cain and the day that Abel was slain.